Post-Employment Restrictive Covenants

 Any express contractual terms that restrict a former employee’s activities after termination are called restrictive covenants and are subject to the restraint of trade doctrine.

-Restraint of trade doctrine: Any contractual terms that seek to restrict an individual’s freedom to earn a living and use their skill and knowledge is, in principal, void and unenforceable.
+Restraint of trade doctrine: Any contractual terms that seek to restrict an individual’s freedom to earn a living and use their skill and knowledge is, in principle, void and unenforceable.

 The type of interests which an employer can seek to protect are: